List of Fudge series characters: Tamara Roxanne "Tootsie" Hatcher

-Peter and Fudge's baby sister, born in the second book.
+Peter and Fudge's baby sister was born in the second book.
 Fudge is jealous and hates her in the beginning, even attempting to exchange her for things such as money or a two-wheeled bicycle.
-Right before the Hatchers move to Princeton Fudge hides her in a closet.
+Right before the Hatchers move to Princeton, New Jersey, Fudge hides her in a closet.
 Tootsie is rather playful, curious and likable.
 Her first word that she ever spoke was "Yuck" when she hears Peter say it when he is changing her diaper.
 Then she says "Nu Yuck", when the family decides to go back to New York City.
 She eventually learns more words and likes to repeat what some people say.
 She especially likes to make animal noises when she hears somebody saying the name of an animal.
 In the fourth book, Tootsie accidentally walks across Frank Fargo's paintings before they dry, leading Fargo to create a whole series of paintings featuring Tootsie's footprints on canvas, called "Baby Feet".
 In Double Fudge, when the Fargos move downtown, the Hatchers learn she can't pronounce "sh" yet.

 Anne Hatcher

-Mother of Peter, Fudge, and later, Tootsie.
+Anne is the Mother of Peter, Fudge, and, later, Tootsie.
 She is a stay-at-home mom who later becomes a professional dental hygienist.
 She always does her best to be a mother to her children, although she tends to be more partial towards Fudge.
 She becomes related to the Tubman family when her mother, Muriel, marries Bertram "Buzzy Senior" Tubman in Maine.

 Warren Hatcher

-Warren is father to Peter, Fudge and Tootsie (Peter's middle name comes from his father).
-He is in the advertising business and he writes commercials.
+Warren is father to Peter, Fudge, and Tootsie (Peter's middle name comes from his father).
+He is in the advertising business and writes television advertisement commercials.
 His agency has had accounts with Juicy-O and the Toddle Bike company (for whom Fudge appears in a commercial), as well as with X-Plode Cereal (only mentioned by Fudge, though).
-In the first book, he is much more of a blunt parent than his wife.
-When Fudge refuses to eat his meals and wants to be fed like a dog, Warren takes charge and warns Fudge he will either "eat it or wear it" — putting an end to the tomfoolery.
+In the first book, he is much more of a blunt parent than his wife; when Fudge refuses to eat his meals and wants to be fed like a dog, Warren takes charge and warns Fudge he will either "eat it or wear it" — putting an end to the tomfoolery.
 In the second book, he takes a leave of absence from the ad agency to attempt to write a book called History Of Advertising but at the end of the second book, he gives it up altogether and returns to his old job in the advertising company.
-He grows a beard in Superfudge but later shaves it off in Fudge-a-Mania.

-Grandma Muriel

-Anne's mother and Peter's maternal grandmother.
-She is known for using classic phrases and various tricks to help the kids.
-She originally was a gymnastics teacher, so she is very good at turning cartwheels, and agrees to teach Sheila Tubman how.
-In the fourth book, she marries Sheila's grandfather, Buzzy Senior, thereby uniting both the Hatcher and Tubman families much to the dismay of Peter Hatcher and Sheila Tubman.
-She is a very likable, and an agreeable person altogether.